MattBlack85/astro_monitor/README.md

 # How to use astromonitor
-Given that your token is (just a random value here to give an example) `SecReTtOkEn`
+Given that your token is (just a random value here to give an example) `SecReTtOkEn` you should pass it to astromonitor this way `astromonitor SecReTtOkEn [COMMAND (like --kstars)]`

 Open a terminal and run `astromonitor --help` to list the available commands